Medicare Advantage vs. Medigap

 - Routine vision exams, glasses and contact lenses

-Medicare Advantage or Medigap work in different ways to address some of these gaps.
-You cannot have both a Medicare Advantage and a Medigap plan at the same time.
-So, it’s important to consider how each may work for your particular needs and budget.
+Medicare Advantage and Medigap work in different ways to address some of these gaps.
+You cannot have both a Medicare Advantage and a Medigap plan at the same time, so considering how each may work for your needs and budget is important.

 Medicare Advantage plans are an alternative to Original Medicare.
-Sold by private insurers, these plans cover everything covered by Original Medicare but may also offer extra benefits for things that Medicare doesn’t.
+Sold by private insurers, these plans cover everything covered by Original Medicare but may also offer extra benefits .
 Additional benefits may include prescription drug coverage along with hearing, dental and vision care.

 Most Medicare Advantage plans include Medicare Part D prescription drug plans, so there usually isn’t a need to enroll in a separate Part D plan.